RishikRVR/Python-Steganographer/README.md

 - Encryption:
 - - Takes A filename.extension And A imagename.png/jpeg As Input
 - - Converts The filename.extension Data And imagename.png/jpeg Into Binary Code
-- - Splits The filename.extension Binary Code Into 2 Parts And Embeds The Parts Into LSB Of imagename.png/jpeg
+- - The filename.extension Binary Code Will Be Embedded Into The Into The LSB Of imagename.png/jpeg
-- - Converts The Finalized imagename.png/jpeg Binary Code Into Its Respective Image Format
+- - Converts The Finalized imagename.png Binary Code Into .png Image Format
 - - Saves The Finalized Image As output.png
 - Decryption:
-- - Takes A imagename.png/jpeg And A PassKey As Input
+- - Takes A imagename.png And A PassKey As Input
-- - Converts The imagename.png/jpeg Into Binary Code And Converts Into Required Format
+- - Converts The imagename.png Into Binary Code And Converts Into .png Format
-- - Checks If The Entered PassKey Matches With The PassKey Embedded Into imagename.png/jpeg
+- - Checks If The Entered PassKey Matches With The PassKey Embedded Into imagename.png
 - - Prints The Data And Saves The Data To output.txt
 # Python Requirements
 - python-pillow / python3-pillow